-The unit should be disabled by removal of the mains lead or the HV Plug before any attempt is made to make any wiring changes or inspection of the load.
+The unit should be disabled by removal of the key switch or removal of the mains lead or the HV Plug before any attempt is made to make any wiring changes or inspection of the load.
 Despite being heavily insulated, the HV cable should not be touched or held when the unit is operating.
 The load should always be in the water before operation.
 Crewmembers should be made aware of these facts during mobilisations.

-6. Product Recycling / Disposal
+1.7.
+Product Recycling / Disposal